A Capital Improvements Plan is Not Just a Wish List

 Prior to 2013, Bow’s Capital Improvement Plan was prepared by a sub-committee of the planning board.
 The process typically took only a few hours and the sub-committee only reviewed the new projects that were being proposed.
 The large bulk of the plan involved the replacement and purchase of trucks, police cars and equipment.
 The plan did not include an important and integral piece of any good CIP plan including capital projects, construction and renovation of building, bridge replacement, culvert replacement and similar type projects.

-Three years ago, the town was going to be making the last bond payment on the new high school that was built by the town in 1996.
+A few years back, the town was going to be making the last bond payment on the new high school that was built by the town in 1996.
 There was concern that there would be a “mad rush” by the board of selectmen, school board and library trustees to fill the gap with large capital projects utilizing the amount of the annual debt service on the bond to offset the tax impact of the new projects.
 As such, there was a need to manage this process and review and prioritize the capital needs of the town.
 This concern was raised with the board of selectmen and it was proposed that approval be sought at the next town meeting to approve the “alternative” approach for forming a CIP committee.
 This alternative was adopted in the Town of Pembroke when I served as Town Administrator for that community.
 In time, the process became a recognized and important piece of the planning and budgeting process.
 The CIP concept of capital planning became a very familiar document to all and reference to the plan became the norm during board and committee meetings, as well as the annual town meeting.
+This has proven to be the case in Bow as well.

 The proposal for a new committee structure and process was presented to and approved by the Bow Town Meeting.
 The adopted proposal calls for the committee to consist of one planning board representative, one budget committee representative, one board of selectmen representative, one school board representative and three citizens at large.